radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP159.png)

 Once everything has been reviewed, a pop-up window appears asking me to "sign off" or "display all reviewed entries" if I change my mind and want to update later the review status for some of my entries.

 ![](./media/IAP159-1.png)

 If I chose "display all reviewed entries", I can update anytime some of the entries decision and chose to "sign off" later.

 ![](./media/IAP159-2.png)

-If I chose "sign off", all my decisions will be ready for remediation and I'm not able to change my mind anymore untill the *review owner* "Force Bulk Reset" for some or all of my reviewed entries.
+If I chose "sign off", all my decisions will be ready for remediation and I'm not able to change my mind anymore until the *review owner* "Force Bulk Reset" for some or all of my reviewed entries.

 ![](./media/IAP159-3.png)

 I can close my web browser.
 Depending on the configuration chosen, the "signed-off" entries will automatically go in a "pending remediation" state within the next days or manually by the *review owner*.
 Then the *technical owner* or *review owner* will have the ability to process and monitor the remediation from the remediation management user interface.

 ![](./media/IAP159-4.png)

 ### Grouped list mode review

 To facilitate the review, *reviewers* can group entries by account login, identity name, permission or application.
 This mode allows bulk approval or bulk revocation.

 Grouped by permission:

 ![](./media/IAP170.png)

 Grouped by application:

 ![](./media/IAP171.png)

 ### Pivot table mode review